osandadeshan/expressjs-restful-apis-demo/README.md

 ## Getting started
 Basically this project contains RESTful APIs for CRUD operations which developed using Mongoose and Express.js.

-Open your terminal and kindly follow the following steps.
+Open your terminal and follow the following steps.
 1. Install the relevant node modules \
 **`npm install`**